June, 2005

 Medigap Coverage of Pre-existing Conditions

-If you had/have a health problem prior to purchasing a Medicare Supplement, that particular problem is considered a pre-existing condition.
+A condition for which medical advice was given or treatment was recommended by or received from a physician within six months before the effective date of coverage is considered a pre-existing condition.
 Prior to purchasing a Medigap policy, one should know if the pre-existing condition will be covered by the policy.
-Many Medicare Supplements cover pre-existing conditions immediately.
+Some Medicare Supplements cover pre-existing conditions immediately.
 Some do not.
-An insurance company can accept an applicant and not cover the condition for up to no more than 6 months.
-This a "pre-existing condition waiting period".
-Fo...
+An insurance company can accept an applicant and not cover the condition for up to no more than 6 m...

 Read More